Current Students - Life in the UK

 Getting around Edinburgh and Beyond

-As a student, you can apply for rail and bus discount cards which will give you a reduction on standard fares.
+As a student, you can apply for rail and bus discount cards, which will give you a reduction on standard fares.

 If you are under 22 and living in Scotland, you may be entitled to nationwide .

 Two main bus companies operate throughout Edinburgh: Lothian Buses and First Bus.
-To find out more about the various bus routes you can visit their websites: and .
+To find out more about the various bus routes, you can visit their websites: and .

-Two buses run from Edinburgh city centre to ҹɫֱ²¥: Lothian No. 30 and No. 45.
+Two buses run from Edinburgh city centre to ҹɫֱ²¥: Lothian No. 30 and No. 4.
 The 30 bus runs approximately every 10 minutes, with a journey time of 20-30 minutes.
 Sunday service tends to be every 30 minutes.
-The 45 runs a little less frequently.
-It is possible to travel between Edinburgh and ҹɫֱ²¥ by train in under 10 minutes.
-Timetables can be found on the .
+The 4 runs a little less frequently.

 Edinburgh is extremely accessible by road, rail and air.